Learn and Earn your Amateur Radio Technician License

 If you need help, contact us via email as noted below.

-*For Test Session upgrades, (gen or extra), you will need your FRN (ssn will not be allowed by FCC).
+*For Test Session upgrades, (gen or extra), you MUST HAVE your FCC FRN ID for the 605 form.

-Also your CSCE and / or FCC license.
+TWO copies of your CSCE or FCC license.

 Federal Communications Commission Information

 Access the FCC Universal Licensing page for info and to obtain your FRN by clicking the Icon Below.

 !!
 STUDY AHEAD OF TIME !!

 to be prepared for the class on April 23rd!!

 Our personal statistics show a PASS RATE of +90% with pre-study